 When shooting tiny subjects, like bugs, the focal plane will be very narrow, only a few millimeters.
 Thus, the aperture has to be set at least F16 to get a chance of focusing on most of the species.
 So for smaller apertures and high shutter speed like these, a flash is a must.

 Most of the flashes in the market are suitable for macro photography.
 Even the in-built pop-up flash in cheaper DSLRs also works quite well.

 Flash is not needed in every macro photography situations.
-For example, if there is plenty of sunlight and the user is okay with shooting at F2.8 or F4, then the flash is not required at all.
+For example, if there is plenty of sunlight and the user is okay with shooting at F2.8 or F4, then the flash is not required.
 This could be led to the upside of getting more natural-looking photos without any artificial flashlight.

 Diffuser is recommended

-If a flash is being used for macro photography, then it is highly recommended using a diffuser as well.
+If a flash is being used for macro photography, it is highly recommended using a diffuser.
 A diffuser is a translucent white material that you can put between the subject and the flash.
 It can be anything.

-So if you have a large light source, then the use of diffusers will lead to smoother and softer shadows in your images.
-It will make the size of flash’s light much larger, thus making it look less harsh in the resulting photos, and making the colors come out better.
+So if you have a large light source, then diffusers’ use will lead to smoother and softer shadows in your images.
+It will make the size of flash’s light much larger, making it look less harsh in the resulting photos and making the colors come out better.

-This is the reason why octa boxes are used in all sorts of photography and can be helpful in macro photography.
-If you don’t want to invest in it, then just use a normal white paper and cut a hole in for the lens.
+This is why octa boxes are used in all sorts of photography and can be helpful in macro photography.
+If you don’t want to invest in it, then use a normal white paper and cut a hole in for the lens.
 It works just fine.
 For a more professional outlook, there are purpose made soft diffusers available in the market as well.

 Higher Shutter speed